dominicbarnes/deku-forms/lib/input-field/README.md

  * `required`
  * `step`

+### validate

+When this flag is set, validation messages will be displayed after every input/change event.
+By default, this will not start happening until the first `invalid` event is fired, which usually comes from a form submission attempt.

 ### error

 When doing some advanced asynchronous validation, you can use this prop to set that custom